ddd-crew/core-domain-charts/README.md

 Complexity can manifest in different forms.
 Here are some clues for uncovering the essential domain complexity, accidental technical complexity, and operational complexity of each (sub)domain:

-- the difficulty in discovering potential value
+- How difficult is discovering potential new value?
-- designing the rules, logic, and workflows are fundamentally hard to get right
+- How difficult is designing the rules, logic, and workflows that create value?
-- simpler rules and logic but operating at large scale
+- What level of scale does the system need to operate at? (even if rules are simpler, scale can add lots of complexity)
-- high levels of differentiation are needed to displace existing market leaders or in saturated markets
+- Are veery high levels of differentiation needed to displace existing market leaders or in saturated markets?
-- specialist expertise that is difficult and expensive to acquire
+- Is specialist expertise/talent required (to discover and/or deliver value) that is difficult and expensive to acquire?

 ## Examples